 - Have all or most of your assets acquired by another entity.

 - Lose effective control of your business.

-- Indicate that you no longer intend to comply with your obligations under these terms.
+- Indicate that you no longer intend to comply with your obligations under these Terms. ("Event of Default")

 If you do not pay our charges or meet any responsibilities you have to us your right to possession of any goods which you have not yet paid for your right to sell or otherwise dispose of them will immediately end (until you pay us all amounts you owe us), and all amounts you owe us must be paid to us immediately (even if their original due date has not arrived yet).
 We may also at any time enforce any of our rights without telling you, such as:

 - Withhold, restrict, suspend or fully stop supplying goods to you.

 - Immediately suspend or terminate any credit facilities and agreements we have with you.

 - Ask for additional security to ensure you continue to meet your responsibilities to us.

 - Charge you interest on the amount owing at the rate of 5.0% above the current base lending rate for the time being of our bankers, from the due date until payment is received by us.
 Billing you these charges does not extend your due date for payment.

 - Disallow any discounts we previously offered you or withhold or refuse any warranty service due to you.